Office hours: Wed., 4:00-5:30 pm (in person); Fri., 2:00-3:00 PM (on ZOOM; please email for appt.), and by appointment.

 Is Paris Still the Capital of the Nineteenth Century?
 Essays on Art and Modernity, 1850-1900, co-edited with Hollis Clayson, Routledge, 2016

-ARTH 301/375: Manet’s Paris in a Global Context, undergraduate seminar
+ARTH 3750: Topics in 19th-Century Art: Manet's Paris in a Global Context